denisadiaconescu/verified-smart-contracts/gnosis/issues.md

 Also, the sortedness of the whole signatures is not required, as long as the first `threshold` number of signatures are locally sorted.
 However, we have not found an attack exploiting this.

+On the other hand, when `signatures` contains `threshold` number of valid signatures, but the first few signatures are not valid, `checkSignatures` fails.
+Is it intended?

 ### Exceptional behavior of `isValidSignature`

 For the following code: